spuithori/svelte-ionic-app/README.md

 Ionic-svelte on NPMjs- https://www.npmjs.com/package/ionic-svelte

+## Special components
+There are three special compontents included that override/fix the ionic standard webcomponents:
+- IonTabs - fixing some default selected tabs as well as fixing compatibility with the router
+- IonPage - wrapping the page and providing the ion-lifecycle hooks.
+And implementing a basic animation
+- IonBackButton - a rudimentary fix to the IonBackButton

+To be imported from the package: `import IonTab from 'ionic-svelte/components/IonTabs.svelte';';`

 ## How to get started - Ionic starters
 If you want to get started with Ionic, Svelte and Vite, just use one of the starters: